 Sites on this year’s tour, from south to north, are:

 • Bob and Sonia Vogl, 1230 E. Honey Creek Rd., Oregon, (732-7332): Hybrid grid connected photovoltaic and wind power system with battery backup; three separate PV installations; stand alone (cabin type) photovoltaic installation.
-Solar greenhouse and hoop house.
+Hoop house for winter greens.
 Wood heat using wood collected from the property.
 Woodland and prairie restorations.
 Tour organizers.

-• David Merrill, 139 Perene, Byron, (234-2530): Hybrid photovoltaic and wind power system with battery backup.
-PV and wind installer.
-Might be drive-by only.
+• David Merrill, 139 Perene, Byron, (234-2530): Two systems: hybrid photovoltaic and wind power system with battery backup and grid tied, east - west 6 kW solar system.

-• Bruce Roe, 5719 E. Skinner Rd., Stillman Valley (234-8039): Photovoltaic system with 2 installations to test production in relation to time of use: one facing south; one facing east and west.
+• Bruce Roe, 5719 E. Skinner Rd., Stillman Valley (234-8039): Photovoltaic system with two installations to test production in relation to time of use: one facing south; one facing east and west.
 Projects include eliminating wasted kWh, attempts to construct solar panels, and more.
-Open until 1 p.m.

-• Klaus Hoffman, 8232 Pueblo Dr., Rockford, (815-721-4490) Solar hot water using evacuated tubes, provides ~75% of hot water needs, since 2007.
+• Klaus and Teri Hoffman, 8232 Pueblo Dr., Rockford, (815-721-4490) Solar hot water using evacuated tubes, provides ~75% of hot water needs, since 2007.
 Photovoltaics providing more electricity than actually used, now gridtied, started as a backup system more than 10 years ago.
-Only efficient lighting (mostly LED).
+Only efficient lighting (mostly LEDs).
 Added insulation and modern windows.
 Wood heat providing 50% of heating.
 Rain water collection for plant watering.